NicholasLYang/saber/NOTES.md

 Problem: function bindings, i.e. StmtT::Function, are not actually variables and therefore cannot store data.
 Solution: Make them actual variables and have them store data.

+## Build System
+Too many things to do right now.
+Should have one simple compile script that runs